-- COM 604 Organizational Communication (3,0,3) Seminar that explores the major theoretical perspectives and research findings within formal and informal organizations. - COM 610 Digital Media (3,0,3) Technical and aesthetic processes in the production of media, including new media and integrated media. - COM 620 Interpersonal Communication (3,0,3) Investigation of the communicative management of ongoing relationships; examination of how communication both creates and responds to exigencies of friendship. - COM 621 Communication Pedagogy (3,0,3) Graduate course in pedagogy that addresses philosophical, theoretical and practical issues faced by the beginning college instructor. - COM 622 Family Communication (3,0,3) Examines theories and research focused on understanding communication in family contexts - COM 624 Gender and Communication (3,0,3) This course examines how gender factors into communication processes, theories, and research.
-Class topics include interpersonal relationships, gender issues in organizations, rhetoric, public relations, media representations, globalized perspectives, and research methods. - COM 630 Communication Ethics (3,0,3) Theoretical and critical approaches to the study of ethics in communication.
+- COM 604 Organizational Communication (3,0,3) Seminar that explores the major theoretical perspectives and research findings within formal and informal organizations. - COM 610 Digital Media (3,0,3) Technical and aesthetic processes in the production of media, including new media and integrated media. - COM 620 Interpersonal Communication (3,0,3) Individually centered concepts in interpersonal communication.
+Exploration of how individuals plan, produce, and process interpersonal communication messages.
+Class may explore social scientific, cultural, and applied contexts. - COM 621 Communication Pedagogy (3,0,3) Graduate course in pedagogy that addresses philosophical, theoretical and practical issues faced by the beginning college instructor. - COM 622 Family Communication (3,0,3) Examines theories and research focused on understanding communication in family contexts. - COM 623 Relational Communication (3,0,3) Relationship-centered understandings of interpersonal communication.
+The role of communication in developing, sustaining, and terminating social and personal relationships.
+Class may explore relational theories, concepts, and self-application. - COM 624 Gender and Communication (3,0,3) This course examines how gender factors into communication processes, theories, and research.
+Class topics include interpersonal relationships, gender issues in organizations, rhetoric, public relations, media representations, globalized perspectives, and research methods. - COM 625 Contemplative Pedagogy (3,0,3) Evaluation of healthy communicative practices for nurturing teaching practice and student-teacher relationships.
+Understandings of needs for students and instructors in the classroom.
+Exploration of the student condition from a communicative perspective.
+Not for general MA in Communication credit. - COM 627 Sexuality and Communication (3,0,3) Exploration of topics, concepts, and theories related to communication and human sexuality.
+Relationships, sexual literacy, sexual identities, sexual practices, sex representations, and social control of sexuality. - COM 630 Communication Ethics (3,0,3) Theoretical and critical approaches to the study of ethics in communication.
 Examination of professional communication behavior in workplace settings. - COM 631 Communication Law (3,0,3) Examines the Constitutional, statutory, and case law affecting the communication profession. - COM 640 Persuasion (3,0,3) Theory and devices of persuasion; analysis of persuasive discourse. - COM 650 Rhetorical Criticism (3,0,3) Advanced seminar in the history, theory, methods, and practice of rhetorical criticism. - COM 655 Health Communication (3,0,3) This course is designed to introduce students to the wide range of scholarship about health communication.
 The course begins with an introduction to the field of health communication, ethical concerns in the health care environment, and the models that frame theory and empirical research in this area.
-Through textbook readings, case studies, and research projects, the following issues will be addressed: the creation of health meanings, health care socialization, health care teams, telemedicine, stress and burnout among health care workers, and social support at the dyadic, group, and community levels. - COM 670 International Media Systems (3,0,3) Communication considered in its global and international context, with special emphasis on mass media spanning of cultures and nations. - COM 671 Media Literacy and Criticism (3,0,3) Seminar in the application of rhetorical theory and criticism to television, film, and other media. - COM 675 Public Relations (3,0,3) Public Relations Principles of PR management, including development of writing skills essential to those directing the PR functions of organizations. - COM 677 Organizational Culture and Identity (3,0,3) This course examines methods and theories regarding the management, development, and changing of organizational culture and identity.
+Through textbook readings, case studies, and research projects, the following issues will be addressed: the creation of